Mengyanz/Mengyanz.github.io/README.md

 ## Events & News
 <!-- - **Update Jan.
 2021** I am framing my "[big picture](files/big_picture)" of research, talk to me if you are interested! -->
+- **May.
+2021** Our work *Machine Learning guided workflow for Ribosome Binding Site engineering* got accepted in Synthetic Biology: Engineering, Evolution & Design (SEED) 2021 Conference for oral abstract!
+[Maciej Holowko](https://people.csiro.au/H/M/Maciej-Holowko) will present, see you there!
+- **May.
+2021** Our paper *Quantile Bandits for Best Arms Identification.* got accepted for ICML 2021!
+See you online!
 - **Update Mar.
 2021** I am collecting good resources for machine learning study, see [here](files/good_resources.md)
 - **Mar.-Jun.
 2021** I am co-supervising Nathan Hu on applying [DNABERT](https://www.biorxiv.org/content/10.1101/2020.09.17.301879v1) to [yeast promotor](https://www.nature.com/articles/s41467-020-15977-4).
 Do chat with us if you are interested!
 - **Jan.-Jun.
 2021**: I am participating the [WiML-T Mentoring Program](https://www.wiml-t.org/mentoring-program).
 My paired mentor is [Sebastien Bubeck](http://sbubeck.com/)!